joatmon08/2019-monitorama/monitorama/slides.md

 ### What did we like about it?

 - KonMari method for former assumptions, tools, and telemetry
-- Convert unknown knowns into monitoring or testing
+- Highlight gaps in process, tooling, and telemetry
 - Relate technical decisioning to business value
-- Highlight conflicts between stakeholder aims
+- Organize stakeholder aims

 ---

 ### What would we improve?

 - Try not to over-optimize
-- Balance implemention with review from stakehholders
+- Balance implemention with review from stakeholders

 ---